humdrum-tools/humdrum-documentation/guide/ch05/index.md

 spine is present, both the data tokens and the associated interpretations must be separated by a tab character; spaces cannot be used to separate spines.
-Finally, note that each spine is formally terminated by a *spine-path terminator* \-- an asterisk followed by a minus sign.
+Finally, note that each spine is formally terminated by a *spine-path terminator* &mdash; an asterisk followed by a minus sign.

 Interpretations can be cascaded so that a single spine has more than one